overoxidize/overoxidize.github.io/textbook-notes/programming-textbooks/the-rust-book/programming-a-guessing-game.md

 `Ok`, indicates the operation was successful, `Err` contains information on how/why it wasn't.

-Instances of `io::Result` have `expect` methods that can be called, causing the program to crash and display your message.
+Instances of `Result` have `expect` methods that can be called, causing the program to crash and display your message.

 If the value is `Ok`, `expect` will simply return it to you.

-## Using Crates to Get More Functionality:
+#### Using Crates to Get More Functionality:

 Crates are collections of Rust source, and this project is a __binary__ crate, intended to be an executable, but there are also library crates, such as `rand`, which are intended to be used in building binary crates.